-The following must be carried out if the vehicle is to be stored for several months:
+Following must be done if the vehicle should be stored for several months:

 - Wash and wax the vehicle.

 - Have the wax in the engine compartment and underbody checked.

 - Clean and preserve rubber seals.

-- Fill up fuel tank completely.

 - Change engine oil.

-- Drain washer fluid reservoir.

-- Check coolant antifreeze and corrosion protection.

-- Adjust tyre pressure to the value specified for full load.

-- Park vehicle in dry, well ventilated place.
-Engage first or reverse gear or set selector lever to P. Prevent the vehicle from rolling.

-- Do not apply parking brake.

-- Open bonnet, close all doors and lock the vehicle. - Disconnect the clamp from the negative terminal of the vehicle battery.
+- Drain washer fluid reservoir. - Check coolant antifreeze and corrosion protection. - Adjust tyre pressure to the value specified for full load. - Park vehicle in dry, well ventilated place.
+Engage first or reverse gear or set selector lever to P. Prevent the vehicle from rolling. - Do not apply parking brake. - Open bonnet, close all doors and lock the vehicle. - Disconnect the clamp from the negative terminal of the vehicle battery.
 Beware that all systems are not functional, e.g. anti-theft alarm system.